LegendaryEmoji/Music-Bot/README.md

 ### Other

-Note: I Will Get Your Ass If You Ever Say **This Is My Bot & Coded By Me Or Smth**, Make Sure To Give Credit (In Bot Or Commands) :D
+Note: Please Make Sure You Know Basics & Also Credit Me Or I Will Report You :)

 - Author - Legendary Emoji#1742
 - Support - [Click Me](https://discord.gg/umMpnqS)